 I work across three main mosquito systems responsible for mosquito-borne disease to humans, while also providing a fabulous framework to study evolution in action.

 1) Malaria vectors of our region: only a small subset of our Anopheles species biodiversity transmit human malaria so our work revolves around describing exactly which species are important malaria vectors.
-Then we focus down on describing their the molecular evolution, distribution, biology and ecology throughout our Pacific region to assist focused mosquito control
+Then we focus down on describing their molecular evolution, distribution, biology and ecology throughout our Pacific region to assist focused mosquito control

 2) Exotic urban arbovirus vectors and biosecurity threats: these Aedes species include the dengue vector Aedes aegypti which is endemic to many Queensland towns and presents a major biosecurity threat to urban Australia.
 Also the invasive Asian tiger mosquito Aedes albopictus is now in the Torres Strait islands and presents a serious incursion threat to mainland Australia.
 Our research involves addressing these threats by investigating the incursion origins and movement of these invasive species.
 We are also developing novel species-specific population suppression tools based on releasing sterile/incompatible male mosquitoes for population suppression.
 Successful proof of concept field trials suppressing Aedes aegypti in northern Australia were completed in 2018-19.